 Examines the political forces and conditions that affect urban, regional, and national development policymaking.
 Key protagonists include political parties, state actors, social movements, NGOs (domestic and global), business groups, and labor organizations, both formal and informal.
 Primary emphasis is the developing world, but seeks parallels across a variety of comparative and historical contexts.

 This class has no prerequisites.

 This class counts for a total of 12 credits.
 This is a graduate-level class.

-You can find more information at the MIT + 11.470 - Google Search site.
+You can find more information at the Department of Urban Studies and Planning < MIT site.

 © Copyright 2015 Yasyf Mohamedali